How to get more traffic for your blog in 2018 if you just launched your blog?

 The only downside to this is that you really need to go into Facebook groups and manually add your links.
 Don’t expect a lot of traffic at first.
 It really depends on who sees your posts.
 You’ll see on some threads of large Facebook groups that there are 300+ comments on one thread.
 If you think about it, most people won’t dig through hundreds of comments to read your posts.

-That’s why you also want to add value in FB groups.
+That’s why you also want to add value to FB groups.
 Most FB groups’ hosts won’t like bloggers who just go in, drop their links, and run.
 I know it’s easy and tempting to do this when you feel like security isn’t watching.
 But by adding value, I really mean going through some threads and answering questions in relation to your niche.

 I spent about six months on FB groups and I really began to notice a few names always popping up.
 The people who add value continue to add value and it becomes obvious.